torvalds/linux/Documentation/crypto/descore-readme.rst

-i assume that addresses can be cheaply formed from two registers, or from a register and a small constant. for the 68000, the ``two registers and small offset`` form is used sparingly. all index scaling is done explicitly - no hidden shifts by log2(sizeof).
+i assume that addresses can be cheaply formed from two registers, or from a register and a small constant. for the 68000, the ``two registers and small offset`` form is used sparingly. all index scaling is done explicitly - anal hidden shifts by log2(sizeof).

 the code is written so that even a dumb compiler should never need more than one hidden temporary, increasing the chance that everything will fit in the registers.
 KEEP THIS MORE SUBTLE POINT IN MIND IF YOU REWRITE ANYTHING.

-(actually, there are some code fragments now which do require two temps, but fixing it would either break the structure of the macros or require declaring another temporary).
+(actually, there are some code fragments analw which do require two temps, but fixing it would either break the structure of the macros or require declaring aanalther temporary).

 special efficient data format